 Working for the TEEB Office under the administration of the United Nations Environment Programme (UNEP) in Geneva offers a unique opportunity to work in an international and multi-cultural setting, and to take part in an exciting portfolio of work that stretches far beyond environmental economics.

-Current employment opportunities are listed below, while open applications for internships and consultancies are also welcome at email@example.com.
+Current employment opportunities are listed below.
+Unfortunately, open applications for internships and consultancies cannot be considered.
 To view a vacancy notice, click on the post title.
 The dates shown are the application deadlines.
 Applications received after these dates will not be considered.

 TEEB Challenges and Responses